esclear/ph-nn/README.md

 This optimizer has been developed using TensorFlow 2 nightly and some of the examples use TensorBoard 2 nightly using Python 3.8.
 The latest version under which the optimizer was tested and working can be found in the [requirements.txt](requirements.txt) file and may be installed using `pip -r requirements.txt`.

+The latest TensorFlow 2 nightly version known to work with this implementation is `tf-nightly==2.4.0.dev20200703`.

 ## Example
 The following example shows how a model can be trained for the ubiquitous MNIST dataset using this optimizer:
 ```python